Author: Heather Dixon Wallwork

 Review: The Enchanted Sonata by Heather Dixon Wallwork

-The Nutcracker and The Pied Piper are two of my favourite stories, and when I saw that they had come together in The Enchanted Sonata by Heather Dixon Wallwork, I was thrilled.
+The Enchanted Sonata by Heather Dixon Wallwork is a perfect combination of The Nutcracker and The Pied Piper, two of my favourite stories.
 This book is fast-paced, and it contains a cast of characters who are each well developed.
 I especially enjoyed the writing style and descriptions of music.
 I would definitely recommend this book for the holiday season, even if you are unfamiliar with the two original stories.

 A Cross Between The Nutcracker and The Pied Piper